mikaelbr/marked-terminal/README.md

   del: chalk.dim.gray.strikethrough,
   link: chalk.blue,
   href: chalk.blue.underline,

+  // Reflow and print-out width
+  width: 80, // only applicable when reflow is true
+  reflowText: false,

+  // Should it prefix headers?
+  showSectionPrefix: true,

   // Wheter or not to undo marked escaping
   // of enitities (" -> &quot; etc)